-- the apprentice must have achieved level 1 English and maths. - the apprentice must have gathered a portfolio of evidence against the required elements to be put forward to be used as the basis for the professional discussion. - the apprentice must have gathered their organisation's policies and procedures as requested by Highfield.
-For guidance, a list of examples has been provided below. - Escalation/reporting of changes to an individual's health - Safeguarding/whistleblowing - Confidentiality, duty of care and disclosure - Safe supply and management of stock - Cleaning, disinfecting and disposal of materials and equipment - o Reporting of incidents, errors or near misses
+- the apprentice must have achieved level 1 English and maths.
+The requirements for English and maths are mandatory for all apprentices aged between 16-18 at the start of their apprenticeship training.
+The requirements for English and maths are optional for apprentices aged 19+ at the start of their apprenticeship training. - the apprentice must have gathered a portfolio of evidence against the required elements to be put forward to be used as the basis for the professional discussion. - the apprentice must have gathered their organisation's policies and procedures as requested by Highfield.
+For guidance, a list of examples has been provided below. - Escalation/reporting of changes to an individual's health - Safeguarding/whistleblowing - o Confidentiality, duty of care and disclosure - Safe supply and management of stock - Cleaning, disinfecting and disposal of materials and equipment - Reporting of incidents, errors or near misses